wbotelhos/gridy/README.markdown

 	template:          'template'                              // The ID of the script template to be loaded.
 	templateStyle:     'gridy-default'                         // Name of the template style "CSS prefix".
 	type:              'get'                                   // Type of the HTTP request.
+	totalPath:         'entityList'                            // Path of the total element like 'response.movie.total'.
 	url:               '/gridy'                                // Url to request the data.
 	width:             'auto'                                  // Width of the grid.